 This article explores several popular, easy-to-use, and intuitive workflow builders and when to use them.
 Specifically, we'll look at the following platforms:

 Airplane is a developer platform that enables engineers to create applications using scripts, SQL queries, APIs, and more.
 While other platforms are primarily no-code/low-code solutions, Airplane is a code-first solution.
 Airplane prioritizes an easy, customizable experience for developers to create single-step or more complex, multi-step workflows called Tasks.

-With a code-first approach, working with increasingly complex workflows in Airplane is simple.
-Engineers can quickly build and automate workflows in under 15 minutes.
-The platform also provides an intuitive interface for non-technical users to run workflows efficiently and safely.
+With a code-first approach, working with increasingly complex tasks in Airplane is simple.
+Engineers can quickly build and automate tasks within minutes.
+The platform also provides an intuitive interface for non-technical users to run these tasks efficiently and safely.

 Airplane also offers several other features.
-For example, Airplane supports Tasks, which are singular business operations that can be executed by anyone; Views, which allows users to quickly build internal UIs; Airplane Schedules, which replaces cron; and Approval Flows, which allow users to set granular permissions for roles and groups.
+For example, Airplane supports Views, which allows users to quickly build internal UIs; Airplane Schedules, which replaces cron; and Approval Flows, which allow users to set granular permissions for roles and groups.

-Airplane offers three different pricing plans.
-A free plan, a Team plan for $10/user/month, a Business plan for $40/user/month, and an enterprise plan with Custom pricing for larger companies.
+Airplane offers pricing plans for teams of all sizes, including a Free plan, a Team plan for $10/user/month, a Business plan for $40/user/month, and an enterprise plan with Custom pricing for larger companies.

-If you're looking to build simple or complex workflows quickly using code and run them safely in your organization, Airplane is a great choice for you.
+If you're looking to build simple or complex functions quickly using code and run them safely in your organization, Airplane is a great choice for you.

 Integrify is easy to set up and use through its visual platform and pre-built template library.
 There are also several video tours on the website to help guide the workflow building and automating processes in addition to a dedicated support center.